 Pascal Ruch, Vice President – Value Chain, Lexus (Europe), talked about future Lexus EVs with the British publication stating that electrification and driving pleasure “can go hand in hand.”
 Ruch tried clearing the notion that electrification can affect driving dynamics because of additional weight.
 He said that Koji Sato, the brand’s President and the chief engineer of the Lexus LC, and Akio Toyoda, President, Toyota, will never allow the production of a Lexus model that is boring in terms of design or driving experience.

 Lexus didn’t plan to offer the UX 300e in America, its biggest market worldwide.
-But for its second EV, Lexus has to deliver a truly global model as it goes into a highly competitive segment that is dominated by the likes of Tesla and Audi.
+But for its second BEV, it has to deliver a truly global model as it goes into a highly competitive segment that is dominated by the likes of Tesla and Audi, and is fast filling up with competitors from startups and established brands.
 The company plans to build its contender on a newly developed, dedicated EV platform.

 Design & Technology

-Like the Lexus LF-Z Electrified concept, its production version should feature a sleek design.
-It should also achieve superior dynamic performance, thanks to an optimal location of the battery pack and motor, DIRECT4 AWD (dual-motor AWD) technology, and other measures.
+Lexus should make their production LF-Z Electrified resemble the concept to evoke strong aspirations.
+Besides the sleek design, it should also achieve superior dynamic performance, thanks to an optimal location of the battery pack and motor, DIRECT4 AWD (dual-motor AWD) technology, and other measures.
 The usage of a steer-by-wire system in the concept version clearly indicates Lexus’ strong focus on the driving experience.
 Let’s not forget the spaceship-like yoke steering either, which gives a clearer view of the instrument cluster and the road ahead.

-The Lexus LF-Z Electrified concept can accelerate from 0-100 km/h or 0-62 mph in just 3 seconds.
+The Lexus LF-Z Electrified concept can accelerate from 0-100 km/h (62 mph) in just 3 seconds.
 Lexus estimates it can offer a range of 600 km or 373 miles.
-While the production version is unlikely to have these very specifications, we at least have an idea of the numbers the company targets to achieve.
+While the production version is unlikely to have these very specifications, we get an idea of the numbers the company has in mind for the top-spec variant.

 Lexus electric SUV FAQs